 RNs enjoy strong job prospects.
-According to the Bureau of Labor Statistics, jobs for nurses are projected to grow 7% between 2019 and 2029.
-These professionals made median annual salaries of $73,300 in 2019, with the top 10% of earners making more than $110,000 during that period.
+According to the Bureau of Labor Statistics, jobs for nurses are projected to grow 6% between 2022 and 2032.
+These professionals made median annual salaries of $81,220, with the top 10% of earners making more than $129,400 a year.

 Earning an RN-to-BSN online gives students the flexibility to balance their studies with professional and personal obligations.
 Online learning also allows students to attend the top RN-to-BSN programs in the country without relocating.
 This guide ranks the best online RN-to-BSN programs to help students find the right programs for their needs.

 Featured Online RN-to-BSN Schools

 Online RN-to-BSN programs allow students with a nursing associate degree or diploma to earn a bachelor's degree in 1-2 years of additional study.
 Students in these programs commonly possess several years of nursing experience.
 They frequently continue working while enrolled, and many programs accommodate working students through flexible learning formats and schedules.

 RN-to-BSN students gain leadership and management skills, advanced research competencies, and knowledge of best practices and emerging trends in nursing.

 Choosing an Online RN-to-BSN Program